abhiraj2/reverse-ffmpeg/README.md

 The only necessity for this to exist is because the ffmpeg reverse option uses godammn too much memory and since I don't have that much RAM but have a 1 TB HDD, I make use of it. e.g. the 1 min 38 sec youtube video crashed my entire PC 3 times while reversing the video.

+# Building

+Make sure the requirements are fullfilled -> Make desired changes to the reverse-ffmpeg.py -> go to CLI -> browse to the directory -> `python setup.py build`

+This will build the executable in the build folder